Sbamba1023/INST126_Final-Project_Bamba_Sarah/README.md

 # INST126_Final-Project_Bamba_Sarah
 # Tuple Out Dice Game

-This is a Python version of "Tuple Out" dice game.

-## How to Play

-1. Run the script and enter the number of players when prompted.
+Tuple Out Dice Game with Data Analysis

+This is a Python implementation of the "Tuple Out" Dice Game, a simple dice game where players take turns rolling three dice.
+The objective is to score points by rolling different combinations of dice values, with the goal of being the first player to reach a target score.

+Game Rules

-2. Each player takes a turn rolling three dice.
+1. Each player rolls three dice on their turn.
-   - If all three dice show the same value (a tuple), the player scores 0 for that turn.
+2. If all three dice show the same value (a tuple), the player's turn ends with a score of 0.
-   - If two dice show the same value (doubles), those two dice are "fixed," and the player re-rolls the remaining die.
-The final score is the sum of the fixed dice and the last roll.
+3. If two dice show the same value (fixed dice), those dice are set aside, and the player re-rolls the remaining dice until they have no more unfixed dice.
-   - If no doubles or tuples, the score for the turn is the sum of all three dice.
+4. If all dice show different values, the player's turn score is the sum of the dice values.
-3. Play continues until one player reaches the target score of 50 or the maximum number of turns (5) is reached.
+5. Players continue taking turns until one player reaches or exceeds the target score (default is 50 points).
-4. The player with the highest score at the end wins.

-## Credits

-This program was developed as a project for the Fundamentals of Programming course at the University of Maryland.

-Code contributions and assistance were provided by Elaina Magnum.
+6. If the maximum number of turns is reached (default is 5 turns) and no player has reached the target score, the game ends in a draw.

+Data Analysis

+This implementation includes data analysis features to track and analyze game and player statistics.
+The following statistics are collected:

+Game Statistics

+- Total number of turns
+- Number of tuples rolled
+- Number of fixed dice rolled
+- Highest score achieved by any player
+- Lowest score achieved by any player

+Player Statistics

+- Number of wins
+- Average score per game
+- Highest score achieved
+- Number of tuples rolled
+- Number of fixed dice rolled

+These statistics are printed at the end of each game, allowing you to analyze the performance of individual players and the overall game dynamics.

+Usage
+ Run the script:

+python dice_game.py

+4. Enter the number of players when prompted.
+5. The game will start, and players will take turns rolling the dice.
+6. After the game ends, the game statistics and player statistics will be printed.

+License

+This project is licensed under the MIT License.
+See the LICENSE.txt file for details.

+Contributions

+This project was developed by Sarah Bamba with help from Elaina Magnum.
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE.txt](LICENSE.txt) file for details.